gopanc/favicon_notification/Readme.md

 # Favicon Notification
+This module displays the number of products in a customer's cart next to your store's favicon.
-With this module you can display the number of products in cart in the browser tab Favicon.
+Reduce the number of abandoned carts by showing a notification in the browser tab favicon.

 # Compatibility
 Prestashop 1.7